perry-mitchell/webdav-client/README.md

 This WebDAV client library is designed to provide an improved API for low-level WebDAV integration.
 This client uses `window.fetch` when available in the browser.

+Please read our [contribution guide](CONTRIBUTING.md) if you plan on making an issue or PR.

 ## Installation
 To install for use with NodeJS, execute the following shell command: